Jason Johnson (baseball): Career

 He signed an incentive-laden, one-year, $3 million contract with the Seibu Lions for the 2007 season.
 He pitched one season in Japan, then on February 7, 2008, signed a minor league contract with an invitation to spring training with the Los Angeles Dodgers.
 He failed to make the Dodgers opening day roster and was assigned to the Triple-A Las Vegas 51s.
-On July 18 the Dodgers added him to the 25-man roster, and he finished the season with them, going 1-2 with an ERA of 5.22.
+On July 18 the Dodgers added him to the 25-man roster.
+He finished the season with them, going 1–2 with an ERA of 5.22.
 On January 6, 2009, he signed a minor league contract with an invitation to spring training with the New York Yankees, where he was expected to compete for the final spot in the starting rotation.
-Johnson's return was thrown into doubt when he was diagnosed with choroidal melanoma in his right retina.
-On August 10, 2009 he was released by the Yankees.
+However, before reporting to spring training, Johnson was diagnosed with choroidal melanoma in his right retina.
+He began the season in Triple-A Scranton, but suffered a labrum tear in his shoulder.
+On August 10, 2009, he was released by the Yankees.

 He last played for the Amarillo Sox in the American Association of Independent Professional Baseball in 2013.

 Johnson has type 1 diabetes and was the first Major League Baseball player to get permission to wear an insulin pump on the field.
-He wears the pump on his belt on the left side of his lower back, in order to minimize the chance of it being hit by a bat or thrown ball.
+He wore the pump on his belt on the left side of his lower back, in order to minimize the chance of it being hit by a bat or thrown ball.